Ancol (Transjakarta)

 Ancol is a Transjakarta bus rapid transit station located in Ancol Dreamland, Pademangan, North Jakarta, Indonesia.
 It is the northern terminus of Corridor 5, and is named after the theme park it is located in.

+Ancol BRT station commenced operations on 27 January 2007, along with the inauguration ceremony of corridors 4-7 that took place here.

 Building and layout

 The Ancol station was opened to provide public transit access to Ancol Dreamland.
 Passengers can exit from the arrival platform and proceed to the level 2 concourse to buy the theme park ticket.

 The station, like some other terminus stations, has a separate paid area for each departure and arrival platform.
 Transferring requires tapping out and paying again.
-Although located inside the theme park, there is also an exit to Lodan Raya Street.

-In the station concourse outside the paid area, there are automatic vending machines, public toilets, and praying rooms.
+Although located inside the theme park, there is also an exit to Lodan Raya Street at south.
+In the station concourse outside the paid area, there are automatic vending machines, public toilets, and praying rooms (musala).